We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Calm uses concepts from mindfulness to promote meditation, sleep, and relaxation.

-Calm is available on:
+Calm is available on iPhone and Android devices.

 A 2018 study looking at stress and irritability levels compared people completing the first 10 introductory sessions of Headspace with those listening to an audiobook on the concepts of mindfulness.

 The researchers concluded that the reductions in stress resulting from external pressures, as well as in irritability, were more significant among the group using Headspace.

 The app contains some basic content that is free to access.
 However, it also offers an annual or monthly subscription service for premium content.

 Headspace is available on iPhone and Android devices.

 Color Therapy Coloring Number

 Best for social coloring

 There is research to suggest that coloring can reduce levels of anxiety.
 Although this research has focused on physical coloring books, it may be that coloring on a mobile device provides similar benefits.

 Color Therapy Coloring Number is a relaxation app where a person can pick from a number of images to color by number.
 There are some free images that a person can access.
 However, there is also the option to pay for extra content.